frank-gich/airbnb-clone-project/README.md

 7. Admin Dashboard (if applicable)
 Provides administrative users with tools to manage users, properties, and platform-wide data.
 Supports content moderation, analytics, and system monitoring.

+🚀 CI/CD Pipeline
+CI/CD stands for Continuous Integration and Continuous Deployment/Delivery.
+It is a development practice that enables teams to automate the process of testing, building, and deploying applications.

+Why CI/CD is Important
+✅ Improved Code Quality: Automated tests ensure code changes don’t introduce bugs.

+🚀 Faster Releases: Streamlined deployment process allows for quicker updates and feature rollouts.

+🛡️ Consistent Environments: Docker and containerization help eliminate environment mismatch issues.

+🔁 Continuous Feedback: Developers are alerted of integration issues early in the development cycle.

+Tools Used
+GitHub Actions: Automates workflows like testing, linting, and deployment when code is pushed to the repository.

+Docker: Containers ensure consistency across development, staging, and production environments.

+Docker Compose (optional): Manages multi-container applications (e.g., app + database).

+Heroku / AWS / Render (optional): For automated deployment of the application after a successful CI run.

+Pipeline Stages
+Code Push → Triggers CI workflow.

+Linting & Tests → Ensures code quality and correctness.

+Build → Creates a Docker image of the application.

+Deploy → Pushes the image to a cloud platform or runs the app in a live environment.